KKirsten/DLDownload/README.md

 ## Notifications
+Instances of DLDownload post the notifications `DLDownloadDidBeginNotification` and `DLDownloadDidEndNotification` when they start and end.
+In general, you should use the block callbacks to track these events rather than these notifications.
+These notifications exist specifically to allow for simple application-level monitoring of all downloads.
+For example, in an iOS app, you could have a system running that tracks the number of active downloads by incrementing or decrementing an integer when these notifications fire, and shows or hides the iOS network activity indicator accordingly.

+No `userInfo` dictionary gets sent with these notifications.

-* `DLDownloadDidBeginNotification`
+* `DLDownloadDidBeginNotification` Posted whenever a download begins.
-* `DLDownloadDidEndNotification`
+* `DLDownloadDidEndNotification` Posted whenever a download ends.
+This includes if the download finishes normally, fails to download, times out, or is cancelled.

 ## Notes
-You do not need to encode parameters.
+You do not need to URL-encode parameters.
 All parameters are properly encoded by DLDownload before the call is made.